projectara/greybus-spec/source/glossary.rst

     with multiple Interfaces may be connected to multiple Modules.
 Additionally, a Module may be connected to multiple Interfaces, depending upon its size.

+.. _glossary-wake-pulse:

+WAKE Pulse
+    An assertion and deassertion of the :ref:`hardware-model-wake` sub-state of an :ref:`Interface State <glossary-interface-state>`.

+.. _glossary-wake-pulse-cold-boot:

+WAKE Pulse Cold Boot Threshold
+    An implementation-defined duration in time.
+If a :ref:`WAKE Pulse
+    <glossary-wake-pulse>` occurs on an :ref:`Interface State
+    <glossary-interface-state>` and exceeds this duration, then any
+    Module which is attached to the corresponding Interface Block which is capable of Greybus communications shall initialize or re-initialize itself.

+    Additional details are described in :ref:`hardware-model-wake`.